JLAB + JDATA v. 1.0

-Then type "jlab_runtests tests" at the Matlab command prompt to run a series of tests which will make sure everything is working properly.
-If any tests fail, I'd appreciate it if you would let me know.
+Then type "jlab_runtests tests" at the Matlab command prompt to run a series of tests to check that everything is working properly.
+If any tests fail, it's probably not going to cause you any trouble, but I'd appreciate it if you would let me know.

 If you end up using JLAB then please subscribe to the mailing list so I can keep you informed about new releases.

-JLAB is a set of Matlab functions I have written or co-written over the past fifteen years for the purpose of analyzing data.
-It consists of four hundred m-files spanning thirty-five thousand lines of code.
+JLAB is a set of Matlab functions I have written or co-written over the past twenty years for the purpose of analyzing data, with an emphasis on oceanographic application and time series analysis.
+It consists of about four hundred and thirty m-files spanning forty-five thousand lines of code.
 JLAB includes functions ranging in complexity from one-line aliases to high-level algorithms for certain specialized tasks.
-About four hundred automated tests and dozens of scripts for sample figures help keep things organized.
+About five hundred automated tests and dozens of scripts for sample figures help keep things organized.
 These functions have been made publicly available for you to use, modify, and---subject to certain very reasonable constraints---to redistribute.